 First, some historic background (although most will be at least partly familiar with it: following his coronation as King of England and Ireland in 1604, King James I (VI of Scotland) commissioned a new translation of the Bible into English.
 The project was handed over to committees – each of which translated a separate portion of the Bible – which separately completed their work in 1608.
 The translation was subject to review, and finally completed and published in 1611.
 A longer and more detailed (and very interesting – to those interested in history and/or the Bible) discussion of the KJV’s origin and history can be found here:

-It’s worth noting that there have been a number of changes to the KJV of the 4 centuries since its publishing – mostly grammatical, although the most drastic was the removal of 14 of the books in the original translation – commonly known as the Apocrypha – in the 1800s (I’d previously reported that publishers began removing the Apocrypha in the 1600s; that appears to be untrue).
+It’s worth noting that there have been a number of changes to the KJV of the 4 centuries since its publishing – mostly grammatical, although the most drastic was the removal of 14 of the books in the original translation – commonly known as the Apocrypha – in the 1600s, made official in the 1800s.

 But those who insist that the committees that translated the KJV were inspired by YEHOVAH/God – and that the 1611 KJV is inerrant – will almost always use a later edition, and will almost always REJECT the Apocrypha, despite it’s inclusion in the “inerrant” 1611 translation.
 Major piece of hypocrisy, right there.